 Special Session – Between Hope and Fear: Afghan Women and Girls in Political Transition

-This page contains a description, concept note, panel format, list of speakers and moderators and a registration form.
+This page contains a description, concept note, timetable, and bios of speakers and moderators

 Description

-This knowledge exchange engagement activity is part of the Special Session Webinar Series on Women’s Stories of Survival, Innovation, Resilience and Development
+This knowledge exchange engagement activity was part of the Special Session Webinar Series on Women’s Stories of Survival, Innovation, Resilience and Development

 • Understanding women and girls’ experiences of the Taliban takeover of Afghanistan, especially in terms of political, social and cultural changes and raising awareness about challenges faced by Afghan women and girls.